Cost to Repair a Fridge

 » MORE: How much does appliance repair cost?

-Refrigerators are fairly complex, with many moving parts.
-Your repair costs will vary, depending on the repair, plus the capacity, technology and model of your system.
+Refrigerators are fairly complex with many moving parts.
+In addition to the severity of the issue, repair costs will depend on the capacity, technology and model of your system.

 Coils